kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(C\) Documents presented by a covered employee to dispute the result of an alcohol test administered under this subpart.

-\(D\) Records related to other violations of §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37.
+\(D\) Records related to other violations of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§§120.19]] or 120.37.

 \(ii\) *Two years.* Records related to the testing process and training required under this subpart.